 Smart City development has really taken off around the world.
 CTOs and CIOs are grappling with the real world problems of managing, planning and purchasing the right tech for their organization to move toward becoming a smart city.
 This post has some interesting thoughts in it.

+Rome wasn’t built in a day.
+And nobody had to worry about running fiber or installing spycams in Rome, either.
 Developing a new city is no mean feat.
 Redeveloping an existing city presents its own unique challenges.
 Factor in the advent of smart technology to either of these scenarios and the complexity increases exponentially.
 Should […]

 Columbus, Ohio, won $40 million from the USDOT for its smart transportation plans.

 Sourced through Scoop.it from: www.gobytrucknews.com